P-H-Phuc/pos/pos_place/README.rst

 * open the point of sale

-* Click on 'Place' Button and select the place where you are
+* Click on 'Select Place' Button and select the place where you are

 .. figure:: https://raw.githubusercontent.com/OCA/pos/16.0/pos_place/static/description/pos_front_end_ui.png

 * All the next Pos Order will be related to this place.

 .. figure:: https://raw.githubusercontent.com/OCA/pos/16.0/pos_place/static/description/pos_order_tree.png

 * You can then, make statistic over best places